ttornike1991/aws-bootcamp-cruddur-2023/journal/week4.md

 gp env DB_SG_RULE_ID="sgr-070061bba156cfa88"

 ```
 Whenever we need to update our security groups we can do this for access.
+Also we already have <code> bash </code> script for that.

 ```console